Notice

 Preparing a new release

-A release is prepared in a dedicated branch, different from the master branch.
+A release is prepared in a dedicated branch, different from the main branch.

-• For a stable releases it is the branch matching the release code name (dumpling, firefly, etc.)
+• For a stable release it is the branch matching the release code name (quincy, reef, etc.)

 • For a development release it is the next branch